Michal287/hexocean_recruitment_task/README.md

 ```

 # How to improve projet?
-* Celery to delete binary images that have expired (In the projectit removing are after entering the endpoint which is not optimal)
+* Celery to delete binary images that have expired (In the project removing are after entering the endpoint which is not optimal)